-The important thing to remember is to make sure it works for the style you’ve chosen and the space you’re in.
+The important thing to remember is to make sure it works for the style you’ve chosen and the space you are in.
 Be as bold or as subtle as you want, but a focal point will provide you with a great foundation on which to base your other design elements.

-The beauty of the back garden is that there are already great features you can utilise.
-Whether your style is modern, rustic, or something in-between, the trick is to make the natural features of your garden work for you, and not take away from the atmosphere you’re cultivating.
+The beauty of the back garden is that there are already so many great features, which you can utilise.
+Whether your style is modern, rustic, or something in-between, the trick is to make the natural features of your garden work for you.

 Do you have a nicely groomed shrub you’d like to show off, but don’t know how?
-Drape it with fairy lights and transform it into a standout feature.
-And how about those old trees that need to get some attention?
+Drape it with fairy lights, to transform it into a standout feature.
+How about those old trees that need to get some attention?
 DIY some paper lanterns and make them part of a whimsical backdrop.

 A stylish garden is great, but it will be even better if it’s practical too.
 Especially if you enjoy having family and friends over.
 If you are thinking about using your garden as an outdoor dining and entertaining area, then you need furniture that is fit for purpose.
 Carefully consider where you want the garden furniture to go and what you want it to look like.

 If you want to create a relaxed feel, then garden benches make an excellent alternative to chairs.
 For a versatile seating option, you may want to consider Menos pouffes, which can be used for extra seating, as a coffee table, or even a footstool.
 It doesn’t take a lot to make a space comfortable, cushions and throws will make a great addition to any garden furniture.